-This offense would be consistent with the Offense Classification Criteria for a Class F felony.
-The Sentencing Commission classified offenses which reasonably tend to result or do result in significant personal injury or serious societal injury as a Class F felony.
+Bill is consistent with the Offense Classification Criteria.
+Bill is inconsistent with the Offense Classification Criteria.
+Offense Classification Criteria are not applicable. fense would be consistent with the Offense Classification Criteria for a Class F felony.
+The cing Commission classified offenses which reasonably tend to result or do result in significant personal injury or serious societal injury as a Class F felony.